ArmaKeoN/GMapsAzureIntegration/README.md

 - **Complexity**: Requires initial setup and understanding of cloud services and GitHub Actions.
 - **Dependency on External Services**: Relies on services remaining available and API compatibility.

+### Drawbacks of Using ChatGPT

+- **Verification Necessity**: There were occasions when I needed to verify the accuracy of information, as ChatGPT sometimes provided incorrect or illogical responses.
+- **Efficiency Concerns**: While ChatGPT is instrumental in drafting initial versions, its lack of deep contextual understanding led to inefficiencies, notably when troubleshooting issues related to capturing outputs from GCP commands.
+- **Knowledge Dependency**: Effective use of ChatGPT requires a solid foundational knowledge of the task at hand; otherwise, significant time might be spent directing the AI to achieve the desired outcome.

+### Assumptions and Suggestions

+- **Assumptions**: The process assumes the presence of only one Google Maps API key at any given time in both Google Cloud Platform and Azure.

 ### Action Items